EPA Dismisses Half the Scientists on Its Major Review Board

 The academics who sit on the board advise the EPA’s scientific board on whether its research is sound.
 The academics usually serve two three-year stints, and they were told by Obama administration officials and career EPA staffers that they would stay on for another term.
 But on Friday some received emails from the agency informing them that their first three-year term was up and they would not be renominated.

-Republican members of Congress have complained for some time that the Board of Scientific Counselors, as well as the 47-member Science Advisory Board, just rubber stamp new EPA regulations.
-A spokesman for EPA administration Scott Pruitt confirmed that he’s thinking of replacing the academics with industry experts (though the EPA is supposed to be regulating those companies).
+Republican members of Congress have complained for some time that the Board of Scientific Counselors, as well as the 47-member Science Advisory Board, just rubber-stamp new EPA regulations.
+A spokesman for EPA administrator Scott Pruitt confirmed that he’s thinking of replacing the academics with industry experts (though the EPA is supposed to be regulating those companies).

 That’s probably a waste of time.
 In addition the Trump administration’s stated desire to bring in new perspectives, Ryan Jackson, Pruitt’s chief of staff, has already insulted the academics upset about their sudden dismissal.